SpaceFace02/Graphin-Tunes/README.md

 1. **Overview**
    - This page shows you the overall characteristics of your songs in a dash-board like interface by graphing various charts.
 It provides a top view of your type of music, with a indepth written explanation below.
 2. **Comparison**
-   - This page looks amazing and may really up your experience on your website.
+   - This page looks exciting and may really up your experience on this website.
 It is best viewed on a wide screen, preferably desktop or laptop.
 It provides an side-to-side comparison of your recently played songs, so you can see for yourself how the features add up and correlate.
 It shows

 ## An indepth understanding of the various audio features